eescottie/opensrc_tools_pdk/README.md

 2. At the step of "Create Virtual Hard Disk", make sure you allocate at least ~50GB space.
 We need those space during the installation process.
 Once you can successfully run the Ubuntu OS using VirtualBox, we can now install the tools and the PDK.

-## Installion of Open-Source Tools and Open-Source PDK
+## Installation of Open-Source Tools and Open-Source PDK
 The following installation instructions are digested from the materials listed in the reference section.
 Simply executing the following commands one by one to finish the whole installation process.
+Of course you can group all of them into one shell script.
+I do think this give us a better idea what exactly we are going to install.

 **First, we have to make sure the Ubuntu OS has all necessary libraries to complete the later installation process:**